QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/frameworks/metasploit/index.md

-meterpreter> localtime       # time and date meterpreter> getenv PATH     # get PATH meterpreter> checksum <file> # get file checksum
+meterpreter> localtime       # time and date meterpreter> getenv PATH     # get PATH meterpreter> checksum <file> # get file checksum meterpreter> resource commands.txt # Load commands from a file
 ```

 You can run commands on your machine in the meterpreter: